 While it may sound straightforward, there are actually many different types of contract packing, and the type you choose depends on the packaging materials and containers you need, as well as what extra services will be required, like label design or warehousing.

-Here are some examples of the different types of contract packing available (although, as contract packing can be tailored to your specific requirements, there are actually many more):
+Here are ten examples of the different types of contract packing available (although, as contract packing can be tailored to your specific requirements, there are actually many more):

 Contract bottle filling is one of the most common types of contract packing that is relied on heavily by the food, beverage, pharmaceutical, and chemical industries.
 Hygienic processing and the use of sterile containers are particularly important in contract bottle filling.